byn227/Note_Machine_Learning/README.md

 # note_machine_learning

-I will do the challenge of 81 days which i study Machine Learning.
-Some knowloedge and library of python i've study before but i want restudy to complete my knows.
+I will do an 81-day challenge to study Machine Learning, dedicating at least 2 hours per day.
+I have already studied some knowledge and Python libraries before, but I want to review them to complete my understanding.